Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 - Substitute the correct component names (xnames) or other parameters in the command examples that follow.

-- All the nodes in the blade must be specified using a comma separated list.
+- All the nodes in the blade must be specified using a comma-separated list.
 For example, EX425 compute blades include two node cards, each with two logical nodes (4 nodes).